 5. but another driver (in a green truck) decided to stop to help the victims of the car collision and went outside of the vehicle

-6. a white truck failed to drive round the car crash scene and ended up crashing into both the green truck and the black car
+6. a white truck failed to drive around the car crash scene and ended up crashing into both the green truck and the black car

 7. the driver of the white truck was hospitalized in critical condition.